The official visit of Mr. Paweł Soloch, polish ambassador to Romania, in Brașov

 On 5 December, at the National History Museum of Romania, the opening ceremony of the "Romania-Poland" exhibition took place, a century of history.
 Marshal Józef Piłsudski and the Royal Family of Romania".

-At the event participated and gave speeches, His Excellency Mr. Paweł Soloch- the Ambassador of the Republic of Poland in Romania , Her Royal Highness of Romania- Princess Sofia, Mr. Ernest Oberländer-Târnoveanu- the director of the National History Museum of Romania, Mr. Liviu Jicman- the president of the Romanian Cultural Institute, Mrs. Joanna Onyszkiewicz and Mr. Krzystsztof Józef Jaraczewski, niece, respectively the nephew of Marshal Józef Piłsudski.
+At the event participated and gave speeches, His Excellency Mr. Paweł Soloch- The Ambassador of the Republic of Poland in Romania , Her Royal Highness of Romania- Princess Sofia, Mr. Ernest Oberländer-Târnoveanu- the director of the National History Museum of Romania, Mr. Liviu Jicman- the president of the Romanian Cultural Institute, Mrs. Joanna Onyszkiewicz and Mr. Krzystsztof Józef Jaraczewski, niece, respectively the nephew of Marshal Józef Piłsudski.

 The project is organized within the Romania-Poland Cultural Season, 2024-2025 and the exhibition can be admired during the period 5 December 2024 – 9 February 2025, from Wednesday to Sunday between 09ꓽ00 – 17ꓽ00, after which the polish version of the exhibition will be opened at the premises of the Józef Piłsudski Museum in Sulejówek, on the date of 3 March 2025 on the occasion of the Romanian-Polish Solidarity Day.